j-rattigan/Projects/Microsoft/Azure-VirtualDesktop/docs/00-Architecture.md

 **Use for:**
 Home labs, PoC environments, or when enterprise has existing file servers.

-Example DFS path used in your lab:
+Example DFS path used in my lab:

 ```
 \\home.lab\DFSRoot\Profiles